gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ### Pattern Matching for switch
->Enhance the Java programming language with pattern matching for switch expressions and statements.
-Extending pattern matching to switch allows an expression to be tested against a number of patterns, each with a specific action, so that complex data-oriented queries can be expressed concisely and safely.

 Use type matching instead of `instanceof`, including for null checks.
 You can also expand composite types, such as the `Point` record in the example below.
 For blocks of code you can use `yield`.
 A switch statement can immediately return a result.

 Before Java 21: